towfiq2062/depth-coloredimages/README.md

 **Instruction**
 Make sure you have the above platform and requirements.
 For Batch Processing of Depth images.
 RUN the code.py file.
-Make sure to change the directory (INPUT and OUTPUT)
+Make sure to change the directory (INPUT and OUTPUT).